Zang Ba: Campaigns against Sun Quan

 Later, during the Battle of Ruxu in 216 and 217, Zhang Liao and Zang Ba both led the vanguard in a campaign against Sun Quan.
 However, their progress was hampered by continuous rainfall which had raised the water level, that allowed Sun Quan's ships to approach.
 With the soldiers uneasy at the situation, Zhang Liao wanted to retreat, but Zang Ba told him to wait, as he replied to Zhang Liao that "Cao Cao is wise, and (he) will not simply abandon us."
 The next day, an official order to retreat indeed arrived, and both generals safely returned to safety.
 Zhang Liao told Cao Cao of what happened, and Cao Cao was greatly impressed.
 Thereafter, Zang Ba moved to Juchao with Xiahou Dun to maintain pressure on Sun Quan's forces.
 This and other garrisons in the area pressured Sun Quan to offer Cao Cao a nominal form of submission, and the garrisons were withdrawn in 219 when Sun Quan relieved Cao Cao's forces in the Siege of Fancheng by killing Liu Bei's general Guan Yu.

-Reign of Cao Pi
+During Cao Pi's reign

 When Cao Cao was seriously ill in early 220, Zang Ba sent a detachment to Luoyang to observe the situation.
 Upon learning of Cao Cao's death, Zang Ba's troops from Qing Province took leave without permission and refused to take command from Cao Pi, Cao Cao's successor.
 Nevertheless, Cao Pi was successful on stabilising the situation, and formally established the state of Cao Wei with himself as its emperor after usurping the throne from the last Han emperor, Emperor Xian.

 After ascending the throne, Cao Pi promoted Zang Ba along most of the officials. the new emperor placed Zang Ba under the supervision of the general Cao Xiu, who had supreme authority over Qing and Xu provinces.
 Zang Ba accompanied Cao Xiu in a three-pronged invasion against Wu territories in 222.